-Few things in life are more arduous than running out of printer ink, re-stocking batteries or refilling your supply of washing powder, but this is a struggle Amazon understands.
+Few things in life are more arduous than running out of printer ink, re-stocking batteries or refilling your supply of washing powder.
+And, thankfully, this is a reality Amazon understands.

 Launched back in 2016, its Dash Replenishment service is the retail giant‚Äôs way of working with companies making smart devices and automating the replacement process.
 Since these devices are fitted with sensors to detect when certain elements require changing, Dash-enabled devices are able to re-order from Amazon without any input from the owner.